exasol/row-level-security/doc/user_guide/tutorial.md

 1. Import a publicly available dataset into Exasol
 1. Create a view that establishes row-ownership based on business data
 1. Create an RLS Virtual Schema
-1. Access restrictions with RLS
+1. Access restrictions with row-level security

 ### Target Audience

 This tutorial is targeted at database users and administrators wanting to learn more about Exasol's row-level security.
 We assume our readers have firm knowledge of database principles in general and the SQL language in particular.
-Also readers should be able to setup an Exasol database or at least have administrator access to an existing one with internet access and configured name servers.
+Also readers should be able to setup an Exasol database or at least have administrator access to an existing one with Internet access and configured name servers.

 ### Terms and Abbreviations

 <dl>
+<dt>BACP</dt><dd>Department of Business Affairs & Consumer Protection</dd>
+<dt>Dimension table</dt><dd>Table type in an analytical database that holds descriptions for objects of the business case like for example a product description in a sales database.</dd>
+<dt>Fact table</dt><dd>Table type in an analytical database that holds business process data like the individual sales in a sales database.
+Fact tables hold references to keys in dimension tables and concrete values.</dd>
 <dt>RLS</dt><dd>See "Row Level Security"</dd>
 <dt>Row Level Security</dt><dd>Data access restrictions in a database on the level of an individual dataset (aka. "row").</dt>
 <dl>